Your Bag

 A potent skin-nourisher, the best vanilla oil for any skin type is packed with naturally occurring properties like niacin>, thiamin, and pantothenic acid.

-These properties help keep sensitive skin free of acne as well as defend the skin from free-radical damage.
+These properties help keep sensitive skin free of acne.

 4